Brief

 The “Architecture for Exhibition” course has been created on these premises: its aim is to train professional designers who are able to materialize diverse artistic and museum experiences, enhancing the always-different story behind each cultural proposal.
 The students will acquire new skills in exhibition design and will move into a very prestigious environment – culture – which nowadays registers an increasing demand by the most critical and exclusive customers.

 The students will focus on preservation practices, lighting techniques, and perception psychology to deepen their knowledge of technical practices to adopt in exhibition design.
-The course will be made up of 80 hours of lessons, a 32-hour workshop, and multiple lectures by well-renowned professional architects.
-At the end of the course, YACademy Placement office will guarantee each student a proposal for an internship/collaboration within the partner studios.
+The course will be made up of 88 hours of lessons, a 32-hour workshop, and multiple lectures by well-renowned professional architects.

 Course info